JOURNAL of MODERN SLAVERY Submission Guidelines for Authors

 U.S. or British spelling is acceptable, but be consistent throughout your article.

-In general, articles should be prepared in accordance with The Chicago Manual of Style (16th edition, author-date system). http://www.chicagomanualofstyle.org/.
-Any deviations from the Manual must be coordinated with the Slavery Today Journal editor.
+In general, articles should be prepared in accordance with The Chicago Manual of Style (17th edition), using footnotes for citations. http://www.chicagomanualofstyle.org/.
+Any deviations from the Manual must be coordinated with the Journal of Modern Slavery editor.

 Articles will be written in English.
 Use Times New Roman font, 12-point, with one inch .(2.54 cm) margins all around.